databricks/spark-redshift/tutorial/README.md

 ### Under the hood - Load Function ###

 In this section we will take a peek inside `spark-redshift` to understand how exactly the LOAD function works.
-Specifically we will look at how `event` table was read into a DataFrame.
+Specifically we will look at how `event` table was read into a `DataFrame`.
 The LOAD is a two step process

 1. [UNLOAD](http://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html) data from the Redshift table to S3
-2. Consume the unloaded files in S3 via a custom InputFormat into an RDD which is then wrapped as a DataFrame instance using the schema obtained from Redshift.
+2. Consume the unloaded files in S3 via a custom InputFormat into an RDD which is then wrapped as a `DataFrame` using the schema obtained from Redshift.

 #### UNLOAD Redshift to S3 ####